Winter Bird Feeding: The Basics

 Pennsylvania Wildlife fact sheet series

-- No. 3, Managing Habitat for Eastern Bluebirds
+- Managing Habitat for Eastern Bluebirds

 All are available at your county extension office.